thephpleague/uri-src/docs/components/7.0/host.md

 ### Normalization

-Whenever you create a new host your submitted data is normalized using non destructive operations:
+Whenever you create a new host your submitted data is normalized using non-destructive operations:

-- the host is lowercased;
+- the host is lower-cased;
 - the host is converted to its ascii representation;

 ~~~php